MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/administering-apps/license-tracking/index.md

 weight: 6
 ---
 ## Overview
 License tracking is enabled by default in IBM MobileFirst Foundation, which tracks metrics relevant to the licensing policy such as active client device, addressable devices, and installed apps.
-This information helps determine if the current usage of IBM MobileFirst Platform Foundation is within the license entitlement levels and can prevent potential license violations.
+This information helps determine if the current usage of IBM MobileFirst Foundation is within the license entitlement levels and can prevent potential license violations.

 Also, by tracking the usage of client devices, and determining whether the devices are active, MobileFirst administrators can decommission devices that are no longer accessing the IBM MobileFirst Platform.
 This situation might arise if an employee leaves the company, for example.